UponTheSky/going-crab/basic-request/README.md

 As usual, run `go run .` on your terminal in this directory and check responses against endpoints:
 - `/method`: echoes the method of the request
 - `/params/{path}?{query_key1}={query_value1}&{query_key2}={query_value2}`: echoes the parameters of the request; attach extra paths like `/params/wolfpack?phil=bradley&alan=zach`
+- `/header`: echoes the list of the headers of the request
+- `/body`: echoes the body content of the request
+- `/form`: echoes the form content of the request

 ## A brief review on HTTP requests
 Let's say, that writing a HTTP response using `net/http` is relatively easy, as it is the data that all we have to take care of.
 However, when it comes to reading a HTTP request, there is a ton of information and we need to know important pieces of it.
 So before we dive in reading HTTP requests, let's briefly skim through the basic parts of HTTP requests that we need to read from them.